 How soon do I need to register after arriving in Switzerland?

 Within 14 days of moving into your apartment.
-Go in person to the Einwohnerkontrolle at your municipality with your passport, rental agreement, and employment contract.
-Bring originals — copies are typically not accepted.
+Go in person to the Einwohnerkontrolle at your municipality with your passport, signed rental agreement, and employment contract.
+Bring originals — copies are not accepted at most offices.

-What happens if I do not choose health insurance within 3 months?
+What happens if I miss the 90-day health insurance deadline?

 Do I need to speak German, French, or Italian to complete these steps?

-Most registration offices in major cities have English-speaking staff for standard registrations.
-Official letters arrive in the regional language.
+Most registration offices in major Swiss cities have English-speaking staff for standard registrations.
+Official correspondence arrives in the regional language.
 Insurance brokers and relocation agencies handle all correspondence in English on your behalf if needed.

-How much money should I have ready before my first Swiss salary arrives?
+How much money do I need before my first Swiss salary?

-Budget CHF 6,000–12,000: three months rental deposit, first month rent, insurance enrollment, and living costs during the salary gap.
-The exact amount depends on your canton and apartment size.
-Confirm with HR whether your employer offers a relocation allowance.
+Budget CHF 8,000–15,000: rental deposit (up to three months rent), first month rent, insurance setup, Serafe, and living costs during the salary gap.
+The amount depends on your city and apartment.
+Confirm with HR whether your employer offers a relocation allowance and when it pays out.

-Can my employer handle the registration process for me?
+Can my employer handle the Swiss registration process for me?

 Robert Kolar